jrgn9/jrgn.me/content/about/cheater.md

 cover:
     image: "/images/cheater_logo.png" # image path/url
     alt: "Cheater logo.
 A pencil and some notes with the words 'Cheater'" # alt text
-    caption: "<text>" # display caption under cover
+    #caption: "<text>" # display caption under cover
-    relative: false # when using page bundles set this to true
+    relative: true # when using page bundles set this to true
     hidden: false # only hide on current single page
-    responsiveImages: true
 ---

 {{< figure src="/images/cheater_logo.png" alt="Cheater logo.
 A pencil and some notes with the words 'Cheater'" height="250" width="250" >}}